meltyourface/blank/posts/talismanic-images/Designing-Love-Harmony-Talisman-A-Guide/index.md

 ---
 Design: The Love & Harmony Talisman

-Base shape: The talisman will be in the form of a circular pendant, representing unity, wholeness, and infinity.
+**Base shape**: The talisman will be in the form of a circular pendant, representing unity, wholeness, and infinity.
 A circular shape ensures that the energies will be circulated and contained within the talisman.

 **Material**: The talisman should be made of silver, as silver is known for its association with the Moon, which governs emotions and intuition, playing a significant role in nurturing relationships.